Internships in Italy

 Using an Agency

 If you don’t want to plan your own internship there are companies that do this for you.
 The downside is that you have less choice over the company you end up working for.
 Web sites that offer databases of internships in Italy include Transitions Abroad's own internship section and www.goabroad.com.
-One company which offers placement for some internships in Italy can be contacted via www.globalexperiences.com.
-However, arranged internships can be costly—upwards of $1,500.
+World Internships offers a fashion internship in Italy, for example.
+However, arranged internships can be costly—so do your research.

 Merson, who grew up in Little Italy in Sidney, Australia, says successful internships in Italy give young people a passport into the country.
 “The business culture in Italy is very challenging for those who come from outside and it can be hard to find opportunities without assistance or personal connections.”
 Having someone organize it on your behalf, can eliminate these problems.